Skip to content Skip to footer

 • Planned extraction under controlled conditions

 Waiting until infection is advanced can narrow options and increase urgency.
+Delaying evaluation can allow infection to spread or make removal more complex, particularly when swelling or limited jaw opening develops.

 A Note on Wisdom Tooth Removal